Luke Top

-Luke Top (born May 29, 1980) is a singer-songwriter, multi-instrumentalist, record producer, and composer based in Los Angeles.
+Luke Top (birth name Nativ Luke Top, נתיב לוק טופ; born May 29, 1980) is a singer-songwriter, multi-instrumentalist, record producer, and composer based in Los Angeles.
 He was the lead singer/bassist and one of the founding members of the afro-pop band Fool's Gold, who released 3 albums on the Iamsound label and performed both domestically and internationally, including appearances at the Glastonbury Festival, Hollywood Bowl, and Reading.
 In 2017 he joined as a touring member of the band Electric Guest.
 He also collaborates with Moby singer Mindy Jones in the ADLT VDEO project.
-His most recent solo album "Suspect Highs" was released by Org Music in 2016.
+His solo album "Suspect Highs" was released by ORG Music in 2016 and followed by "The Dumb-Show" EP in 2018.

 Early life and education

 Top was born Nativ Luke Top in Tel Aviv, Israel and immigrated to the USA when he was 3.
 He attended Cleveland High School in Reseda, CA. He received a B.A. in Musical and Recording Arts from San Francisco State University.